ricky16x/CShell-OS/README.md

 # SimpleShell in C - Assignment 2 for OS - CSE231 Monsoon 2024

-You can find the course code in - [CShell-OS](https://github.com/ricky16x/CShell-OS)
+You can find the source code in - [CShell-OS](https://github.com/ricky16x/CShell-OS)

 Developed by **Rounak Dey** and **Karan Kumar** (Roll Nos.
 2023449 and 2023270) for the course **CSE231 - Operating Systems** under **Prof. Vivek Kumar**, Monsoon 2024.